hpcloud/swift-webdav/README.md

 ## Running with the start/stop daemon

 ```
-$ bin/hpcloud-webdav start
+$ bin/swift-webdav start
 ```

-## Pronto.js and HPCloud-WebDAV
+## Pronto.js and Swift-WebDAV

 Pronto is an application framework for Node.js.
-HPCloud-WebDAV is built for that framework.
+Swift-WebDAV is built for that framework.
 It assumes the basic model, and is designed to make it trivially easy to modify WebDAV behavior using the Pronto configuration.